 Richard “Rick” Birt joined the SADD National staff in June 2014.
-As the Development Officer, he is responsible for oversight of all fundraising and development activity.
+As the Director of Strategic Partnerships, he is responsible for oversight of all fundraising and development activity.
 Working with alumni, corporations, foundations and other interested parties, Mr. Birt develops and maintains relationships which further the mission of the agency through major gifts, partnerships and contributions.
 He works closely with the Board of Directors to support the Resource Development Committee in their efforts to identify and cultivate new revenue streams which enhance the operations of the organization.
 Ultimately, his work advances SADD’s ability to better serve its network which includes thousands of chapters and students across the country.

 Mr. Birt has many years experience working in the prevention field.
 As a private contractor, he has worked with various organizations to support peer-to-peer-based education and training in the Midwest.
 He has great experience as a grant writer and has worked with state agencies on youth health and safety, wellness and leadership development.
 Rick has been deeply involved with SADD, from his service as SADD’s Ohio State Contact and his four years directing the Ohio SADD teen traffic safety program, to his selection as the 2009-2010 SADD National Student of the Year at which time he served as the nation’s youth spokesperson on our Board.
 Rick Birt is active in his community, serving primarily on his local Board of Education.
 In addition, he works with several community-based organizations and finds many ways to give back.
 Rick holds a Bachelor's degree in Political Science from Wittenberg University.